-A vast majority of the daily experience of using your smartphone will be identical on the Galaxy S10 and S10+.
-So we're going to focus on the handful of things that differentiate the two.
+The vast majority of your daily smartphone experience will be identical on the Galaxy S10 and S10+, so we're going to focus on the handful of things that differentiate the two.

 The Galaxy S10+ offers a little bit more screen and a considerable amount more battery.

 The biggest driver of your decision to pick one over the other is the size, and what that extra size means for the usable screen and battery life.
 The Galaxy S10 has a 6.1-inch display, while the S10+ bumps up to a 6.4-inch display — they're the same quality and resolution, but having more of the same thing is generally positive for most people.
 More screen means less scrolling and content that's a bit easier to see.
 For people with vision issues, the larger screen also offers an even better opportunity to use a screen zoom without losing quite as much content.